 Lotte World is a major entertainment complex consisting of the largest indoor theme park – “Lotte World Adventure” and outdoor theme park – “Magic Island”.
 And with our Korean Air tickets stubs (see full benefits here), we got 30% off full-day tickets!

+It was a Tuesday and there was no queue at the ticketing booth.
+We brought our tickets easily and went in quickly.
 It’s a huge place but almost everything is easily in view and the first thing that caught our eyes is none other than the colourful hot-air balloons all over above us!

 The Garden stage is one of the most prominent thing you will see.
 We were just in time to catch their afternoon performance, with “Wizard of Oz” characters and Peter Pan.